Skip to product information

 This work is a cornerstone for any travel library and a celebrated work of English literature in its own right.
 It contains detailed accounts of all early travel before 1590 including many never before published and important early voyages to America.

 Two alterations were made during the course of the printing of Hakluyt’s voyages.
 Francis Drake’s circumnavigation was added at late notice as a 12 leave addition between pages 643 and 644.
-The Bowen leaves, which described Sir Jerome Bowen’s embassy to Moscow were amended at the request of the Muscovy company (or perhaps Francis Walsingham – Queen Elizabeth’s minster).
-The second state of the bowen leaves, as found in this copy, run from pages 491-501 and account for the pagination gap (as the first state leaves were paginated 491-505).
+The Bowes leaves, which described Sir Jerome Bowes’s embassy to Moscow were amended at the request of the Muscovy company (or perhaps Francis Walsingham – Queen Elizabeth’s minster).
+The second state of the Bowes leaves, as found in this copy, run from pages 491-501 and account for the pagination gap (as the first state leaves were paginated 491-505).

 Hakluyt is also remembered for his contribution to English literature as the travel works he wrote, and those he encouraged to be translated, directly influenced the writings of Shakespeare.